Ben’s heart suddenly stopped at age 16. His best friend’s mother saved his life

 “Very quickly I could tell it was serious,” she told The Independent.

 Ben had gone to Charlie’s house in Guildford to hang out, a regular occurrence for the 16-year-old boys.
-But this visit ended up being far from normal, as Ben had suffered a cardiac arrest - which is where your heart stops beating.
+But this visit ended up being far from normal, as Ben had suffered a cardiac arrest - where his heart stopped beating.

 “We were watching a movie and my eyes became fuzzy so I closed them, and then I have no memory,” Ben told The Independent.